realPJL/Arcanum/README.md

 # Arcanum - WORK IN PROGRESS
 Arcanum is a tool to encrypt file, text messages and more.
 Simply start the program, choose the file or enter your message, your key and encrypt it using **AES-256**.
+This repo is a fork of the CLI version: https://github.com/realPJL/encrypt-file-cli

 This tool uses the **GCM (Galois/Counter Mode)** because it allows messages longer than the block length of the block cipher to be encrypted.